MicrosoftDocs/VBA-Docs/api/Publisher.Page.WebPageOptions.md

 # Page.WebPageOptions property (Publisher)

-Returns a  **[WebPageOptions](Publisher.WebPageOptions.md)** object, which represents the properties of a single Web page within a Web publication.
+Returns a  **[WebPageOptions](Publisher.WebPageOptions.md)** object, which represents the properties of a single Web page within a web publication.
 Read-only.

 ## Syntax